dnSpy/dnSpy/README.txt

-ILSpy is the open-source .NET assembly browser and decompiler.
+﻿ILSpy is the open-source .NET assembly browser and decompiler.
 Website: http://www.ilspy.net/

 Copyright 2011 AlphaSierraPapa for the SharpDevelop team